-The Art of Murder, is published by Endeavour Press and is available as an ebook on Amazon.co.uk.
+The Art of Murder, is published by Endeavour Press and is available as an ebook and paperback on Amazon UK.
 This is the third book in my contemporary mystery series about Harriet Quigley, a recently-retired headmistress, and her clergyman cousin, Canon Sam Hathaway who keep stumbling over corpses and set about finding the clues to solving the riddles.

 You can order online using the links on this page.